Cross (South Korean TV series)

 Cross (Korean: 크로스; RR: Keuroseu) is a 2018 medical thriller South Korean television series starring Go Kyung-pyo, Cho Jae-hyun, and Jeon So-min.
-It aired from January 29 to March 20, 2018, on tvN's Mondays and Tuesdays at 21:30 KST time slot.
+It aired on tvN from January 29 to March 20, 2018, every Monday and Tuesday at 21:30 (KST).

 Synopsis

 A gifted young man learns medicine out of a desire to avenge his father who was brutally murdered fifteen years ago.